learning-zone/css-basics/README.md

 </div>

 #### Q. What is tweening in css?
 The pose-to-pose option is to create a few keyframes throughout the sequence, and then fill in the gaps later.
 Filling in these gaps is known as **tweening**.
-It is the process of generating intermediate frames between two images It gives the impression that the first image has smoothly evolved into the second one.
+It is the process of generating intermediate frames between two images.
+It gives the impression that the first image has smoothly evolved into the second one.
 In CSS3, Transforms (matrix, translate, rotate, scale etc.) module can be used to achieve tweening.

 Example:
 ```css